Durham University has two locations in North East England: Queen’s Campus in Stockton-on-Tees, and Durham City Campus (also known as Durham City).

 Durham City is made up of academic departments, sports facilities, social areas and 16 colleges, which are located at different sites throughout Durham.

 Durham is a small city located beside the River Wear.
 It has beautiful architecture and a wide variety of shops, restaurants and entertainment venues.
 A popular tourist destination, Durham has a UNESCO-listed Castle and Cathedral, excellent museums and annual festivals that include the Durham Book Festival and the Lumiere Light Festival.
 There are riverside walks and green parks to relax in.
+Find out more about things to do in Durham.

 For a larger choice of shops and restaurants, the city of Newcastle is 15 minutes from Durham by train.